Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-_MGUbEI247M.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Will you create Console version of Satisfactory?
 https://www.youtube.com/watch?v=_MGUbEI247M
-This question was possibly duplicated with a more recent answer: [November 2nd, 2021 Livestream Q&A: Console release?](./yt-XphmFYhaeHc.md) [https://www.youtube.com/watch?v=XphmFYhaeHc](https://www.youtube.com/watch?v=XphmFYhaeHc)
+This question was possibly duplicated with a more recent answer: [December 7th, 2021 Livestream Q&A: Will the game ever come to console like XBox & PS5?](./yt-zusWeyW2GFU.md) [https://www.youtube.com/watch?v=zusWeyW2GFU](https://www.youtube.com/watch?v=zusWeyW2GFU)

 ### Topics